Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Main Results

 In \secref{proof of smith = floyd thm} we prove \thmref{equivalence thm}, after reviewing Jeff Smith's construction which uses certain idempotents in the group rings of the symmetric groups.

-In \secref{examples section} we provide details of our general way to look for lower bounds for $r_n(G,H)$ using representation theory.
+In \secref{examples section} we provide details of how we use real and complex representations to construct examples that give lower bounds for $r_n(G,H)$.
 We illustrate this with the details of \exref{el ab example}, thus completing the proof of \thmref{el ab lower bound theorem}.
 We then prove our more delicate result, \thmref{general lower bound theorem}.

-Section \ref{ex special 2-groups section} has the details of our results about extra special 2-groups, and has a proof of \thmref{good family thm}.
+Section \ref{ex special 2-groups section} has the details of our results about extraspecial 2-groups, and has a proof of \thmref{good family thm}.